Requirements for stream processing architecture

 A stream processing architecture must also provide ability integrate the historical data (“batch layer”) with streaming data (“speed layer”) - i.e. something lambda architecture with .

 have the capability to efficiently store, access, and modify state information, and combine it with live streaming data.
-For seamless integration, the
+For seamless integration, the system should use a uniform language when dealing with either type of data.

 Rule 6: Guarantee data safety and availability